arg289/FIGS/README.md

        label="From Columella’s ‘De Re Rustica,’ a 12-part latin treatise on agriculture from the 1400s.
 Translated into English" url="https://www.ameliesourget.net/wp-content/uploads/2016/11/Caton1.jpg">

-Ricotta cheese: From Spiri Tsintziras’ memoir _Afternoons in Ithaca_, a recipe details instructions for fig-sap ricotta.
+Ricotta cheese: From Spiri Tsintziras’ memoir _Afternoons in Ithaca_, a recipe details instructions for fig-sap ricotta[^13].
 Simply add 3 or more drops of fig latex to milk, wait twelve hours, drain the curds, and marvel at your cheese!

 <param ve-image
         label="Adding 3 drops of fig latex to one liter of milk"